Dev-Huang1/TechArt-Help/_posts/2024-07-05-one-captcha.md

 ---
-title: How to use Air-Captcha?
+title: How to use One Captcha?
 author: Tech-Art
 date: 2024-07-05
 category: Jekyll